Drook93/ONS-Govenment-Public-Spending-Forecast/README.md

 4. **Training and Prediction**:
    - Apply lagging and scaling.
    - Fit models, predict on test data.
-   - -Creating GrideSearch CV testing across models The first main loop is identifying the most frequent best lag across sectors with GrideSearch CV with the coresponding models and their parameters.
+   - Creating GrideSearch CV with cross-validation folders across the models The first main loop is identifying the most frequent best lag across sectors with GrideSearch CV with the coresponding models and their parameters.
    - ![Lag Loop 1 Image](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/blob/main/Project%20Images/Manual%20Lag%20Most%20Frequent.png)
      Ensure the best lag is applied to X-test and t-train with preocess StandardScaler for better computation accuracy.
 The Model is then trained for each sector with the chosen lag amd applied to GrideSearch CV with ".fit.